mnmnotmail/website/faq.md

    Where a site needs to analyze or archive correspondence by its members with other sites, its server could act as a proxy client (not yet defined in protocol draft).

+   TMTP relies on a secure stream protocol to carry its traffic.
+   That generally means TCP+TLS, but HTTPS could also work, given a mechanism whereby the server can alert the client (see #7 re mobile clients).
+   For stronger security, a TMTP server could be configured to require client-side TLS certificates.

    See also [_Supplanting SMTP_](rationale.html#supplanting-smtp).

 1. __Does TMTP enable a universal identity, the way email does?__